nnguyen90/workshop/WS04/readme.md

 ## Your Task

-Create a module/class called TourBus to encapsulate a TourBus carrying passengers for a city tour using a dynamic TourPassenger array.
+Create a module/class called TourBus to encapsulate a TourBus carrying passengers for a city tour using a dynamic TourTicket array.

 Your TourBus should come in three sizes:
 - 4 passenger private tour